FILTER PRODUCTS

 Broadband

-The Laser-Driven Tunable Light Source (LDTLS™) is a compact, fully integrated and highly stable tunable broadband light source that is based on our proven Laser-Driven Light Source (LDLS™) technology.
-The LDTLS™ utilizes our EQ-77 LDLS™ broadband source and features the highest ...
+The Laser-Driven Tunable Light Source (LDTLS™) is a cutting-edge, compact, and fully integrated tunable broadband light source.
+It is built on the robust Laser-Driven Light Source (LDLS™) technology, renowned for its exceptional brightness and output flux.
+This innovative light source is engineered to provide the highest output flux ...

 Specifications